 Reducing Your Risk of Urinary Tract Infection (UTI)

-If you tend to have frequent UTIs, your doctor may suggest that you take a small daily dose of an antibiotic.
-Or, if you tend to have UTIs after sexual intercourse, you might be advised to take a dose of antibiotic just before or just after you engage in intercourse.
+In some people, UTIs tend to come back.
+Your doctor may have you take a small daily dose of an antibiotic.
+Or, if you tend to have UTIs after having sex, you might be advised to take a dose of antibiotic just before or after.
+Many types can be taken as a small dose.

 Drink a Lot of Water